dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-gitlab.md

 ## Overview

 Connecting your GitLab account to dbt Cloud provides convenience and another layer of security to dbt Cloud:
-- Log into dbt Cloud via OAuth through GitLab.
 - Import new GitLab repos with a couple clicks during dbt Cloud project setup.
 - Clone repos using HTTPS rather than SSH.
 - Carry GitLab user permissions through to dbt Cloud IDE's git actions.
 - Trigger [Continuous integration](cloud-enabling-continuous-integration-with-github) builds when merge requests are opened in GitLab.

-The steps to integrate GitLab in dbt Cloud depend on your plan:
+The steps to integrate GitLab in dbt Cloud depend on your plan.
+If you are on:
 - the Developer or Team plan, read these [instructions](/connecting-gitlab#for-dbt-cloud-developer-and-team-tiers).
 - the Enterprise plan, jump ahead to these [instructions](/connecting-gitlab#for-the-dbt-cloud-enterprise-tier).